How the Internet Works

 The Internet as a Network of Networks

-Internet service providers, data centers, enterprises, and content networks all operate their own infrastructure.
-These networks interconnect to form a global communication system.
+At its core, the internet is a federation of networks.
+Internet service providers, cloud platforms, data centers, universities, governments, and enterprises all operate their own infrastructure.
+These networks interconnect at thousands of points around the world, forming a global communication fabric.

 Packets: How Data Moves